AEmamifar/Mahoorify/README.md

 ## About Mahoorify

 Mahoor is the name of one of the seven Persian musical instruments.
 Mahoorify is the online platform for audio streaming and media services.
-This web application utilizes the **_Spotify API._** to
+This web application utilizes the **_Spotify API_** to search music and play music.
+Also, Users and comments will be implemented in a MongoDB database.

 ## Features